Not every criminal is a psychopath and not every psychopath is a criminal.

 A psychopath is someone born with ASPD or has damaged the parts of the brain such as the ventromedial prefrontal cortex or amygdala from an injury or an illness.

-Ventromedial cortex control anger, decision making, and controlling emotions in certain social situations.
+Ventromedial cortex control anger, decision-making, and controlling emotions in certain social situations.

-Anterior insular cortex controls empathy.
+The anterior insular cortex controls empathy.

 Damage to these brain parts leads to ASPD.